Internet censorship in Iran

-Iran is known for having one of the world's most restrictive internet censorship systems.
-The Iranian government and the Islamic Revolutionary Guard Corps (IRGC) have blocked access to 70 percent of the internet, including many popular websites and online services such as YouTube, Twitter, Facebook, Instagram and Telegram.
+Iran is known for having one of the world's most restrictive internet censorship systems, including heavy restrictions on many popular websites and online services such as YouTube,TikTok, Twitter, Facebook, Instagram and Telegram.
 Internet traffic in the country is heavily restricted and monitored.
-Internet Filtering Committee (Iran) headed by Prosecutor-General of Iran decides which websites must be censored and implements this vast censorship.
+The Internet Filtering Committee (Iran) headed by Prosecutor-General of Iran decides which websites must be censored and implements this vast censorship.
+Internet censorship legislation is conducted by Supreme Council of Cyberspace.

+On 2026 May 21 Iranian regime dubbed the internet unnecessary and not good for masses of people.

 In response to the 2019 Iranian protests, the government implemented a total Internet shutdown, reducing traffic to just 5% of normal levels.
-A 2022 poll ranked Iran as the country with the second highest level of Internet censorship after it repeatedly disrupted Internet access and blocked social media platforms to curb protests following the death of Mahsa Amini.
-The government is now targeting Virtual Private Networks (VPNs) in an effort to completely block citizens' access to foreign media and online content.
+A 2022 poll ranked Iran as the country with the sixth-highest level of Internet censorship after it repeatedly disrupted Internet access and blocked social media platforms to curb protests following the death of Mahsa Amini.
+The government is now targeting virtual private networks (VPNs) in an effort to completely block citizens' access to foreign media and online content.

-In November 2024, the Iranian regime was reportedly talking about removing internet restrictions, possibly with reduced speed and higher tariff costs.

-Persian language has been almost wiped out from the web because of the censorship.

-In December 2024, Iran unbanned the Google Play Store and WhatsApp after two and a half years.

-As of 2025, the number of Iranian Starlink terminals had surpassed 100,000.

-In May 2025, the Iranian authorities introduced the Cyber Freedom Areas for class-based authorized people to access internet without government censorship.
+It is estimated that more than 5 million websites are filtered in Iran.
+The country is considered one of the most restricted in the world in terms of internet access.

+Iran's name was removed from global internet speedtest ranking in 2026.

+In 2026 Iran raised internet prices three fold and charges three times (around 2.7 GB) for every 1 GB of internet usage as opposed to national intranet filtered by the government's National Information Network.